Legacy Augmented Reality Resources

 What is the optimal iOS to run these resources?

-The LGfL / Inspryo legacy AR content was produced a number of years ago.
-It is likely that older iPad's (up to iOS 12) that have not been updated may be able to still run certain content titles with fewer issues but this is not guaranteed and will vary across content titles.
+The LGfL / Inspryo legacy AR content was produced some years ago.
+It is likely that older iPad (up to iOS 12) that have not been updated may be able to still run certain content titles with fewer issues but this is not guaranteed and will vary across content titles.

 Are there alternatives to this resource?

-The publishers of the resources Discovery Education have created a new hosting system for many of the Activ lens experiences, their new “Sandbox” platform will be available to all schools freely in Autumn 2021.
+The publishers of the resources Discovery Education have created a new hosting system for many of the Activ lens experiences, their new “Sandbox” platform is available to all schools freely.

 Are there new opportunities with immersive learning resources and LGfL?

-We are excited to announce that Discovery Education has chosen LGfL as lead strategic partner to pilot the next generation of immersive learning resources for schools using the latest Augmented Reality technology; LGfL schools were invited to get involved in the pilot via the newsletter.
-Click here (before 14th October) to complete a form - expressing an interest in joining the pilot.
-N.B You must have iPads that are 2017 or newer.
+Discovery Education chose LGfL as a lead strategic partner to pilot the next generation of immersive learning resources for schools using the latest Augmented Reality technology; LGfL schools were invited to get involved in the pilot via the newsletter.
+N.B Schools had to have iPads that were 2017 or newer.
+See also pilot opportunities (for Sandbox AR WW2 pilot opportunity)

 We also offer free training using Adobe Aero.
 Adobe Aero is an augmented reality authoring and publishing tool by Adobe on Creative Cloud.
 Aero is available for iOS, although there are versions for macOS and Windows which are currently in public beta.